 Sensitive Personal Data.
-The term "sensitive personal data" refers to a narrower category that includes data affecting the most intimate aspects of natural persons.
-Depending on the specific cultural, social or political context, this category might, for example, include data related to an individual's personal health, sex life or sexual preferences, religious, philosophical or moral beliefs, trade union membership, genetic data, biometric data for the purpose of uniquely identifying a natural person, political opinions or racial or ethnic origins.
-In certain circumstances, this data might be considered worthy of special protection because, if mishandled or improperly disclosed, it could lead to serious harm to the individual or to unlawful or arbitrary discrimination.
+The term "Sensitive Personal Data" refers to a narrower category that includes Data affecting the most intimate aspects of natural persons.
+Depending on the specific cultural, social or political context, this category might, for example, include Data related to an individual's personal health, sex life or sexual preferences, religious, philosophical or moral beliefs, trade union membership, genetic Data, biometric Data for the purpose of uniquely identifying a natural person, political opinions, racial or ethnic origin, financial account information, official documents, information collected from children or personal geolocation In certain circumstances, this Data might be considered worthy of special protection because, if mishandled or improperly disclosed, it could lead to serious harm to the individual or to unlawful or arbitrary discrimination.